frittna/Crypto_Coin_Ticker/README.md

 - ButtonC: 9 changeable Timeframes from 1 Minute to 1 Month

-- turn OFF the device by holding ButtonC for over 1 second
+- turn ON/OFF the device pressing red button once OR by holding ButtonC for over 1 second if USB is connected

 - Press buttonC, then, within 2 sec press buttonA to switch down, or buttonB to switch up through the timeframes: 1min->15mins->1hour->..